 He is the first black vice-chancellor of the university, sort of.
 He points out that, in his view, this is incorrect because, in South African parlance, his predecessor, Cheryl de la Rey, is a coloured woman.

 With a grin, he explains how he vacillated between strong doubts and bouts of confidence about his chances of landing the job.
+He was the only foreigner and the other candidates had advantages, such as speaking Afrikaans and having roots in the culture, which would be perceived as more fitting in Pretoria, he says.

 So the competition was tough, with another five vying for the position.
 But his foreignness did not appear to hinder his chances.
 And it seems not to have been an obstacle throughout his career.
 Not that it doesn’t happen, he says with a laugh.